-Over 400 students have graduated or are currently involved in the Community Scholars Program.
-Below are just a few testimonials from some of the outstanding students that have called themselves Community Scholars.
+Nearly 500 students have graduated or are currently involved in the Community Scholars Program.
+Here are just a few testimonials from some of the outstanding students that have been named Community Scholars.

 Being a Community Scholar has opened several doors for me throughout the four years that I have been at TCU.
 Beginning with Bridging the Gap freshman year and now on my way to graduation, I was provided with a constant resource through the encouragement to partake in numerous professional workshops and events in and around campus, which kept me highly involved and successful at TCU.
 As a Community Scholar, you become part of a family and given a home away from home; from pains and sufferings to joy and celebrations, you always have someone to go to.
 The friendships that I have made and the things I have achieved with the guidance from this program are ones that I’ll remember forever.